-In this article, we discuss the signs of high testosterone in males and females.
-We also list potential causes and treatment options.
+In this article, we discuss the signs of high testosterone, also called hyperandrogenism, in males.

-A 2017 study involving more than 9,000 men living in Europe and the United States found that the normal total testosterone range for males aged 19–39 years is 264–916 nanograms per deciliter (ng/dl).
-Levels higher than this are abnormally high.
+A 2017 study involving more than 9,000 men living in Europe and the United States found that the total testosterone range for males aged 19–39 years is 264–916 nanograms per deciliter (ng/dl).
+Levels above this are considered high.

 Men with very high testosterone levels may experience:

 - excessive body hair

 - increased appetite

 - low sperm count